-A group of words that can stand alone as a sentence, although it does not have to do so
+A clause that can stand alone as a sentence, although it does not have to do so.

 2b.
-Dependent
+Dependent Clauses

 A dependent clause is a clause that cannot stand on its own as a sentence.
 It still has a subject and a verb, but it's missing that fully expressed thought that lets an independent clause stand alone.